 Street Fighter V has been around for over five years at this point and has only gotten better with age and updates from Capcom.
 Since the launch of Champion Edition in early 2020, more characters and mechanics have been added to keep competitive and casual players interested.
-Recent additions to the cast include past favorites like Dan and Rose, the inclusion of Rival Schools alumni Akira, and the soon-to-be-released look at the future of Street Fighter with the arrival of Luke.
+Recent additions to the cast include past favorites like Dan and Rose, the inclusion of Rival Schools alumni Akira, and a look at the future of Street Fighter with the arrival of Luke.
 That's all in addition to the V-Shift mechanic.
+The game is receiving a patch to make it the "definitive edition" full of character balance changes across the board.
 Fighting game fans have plenty to dig into until Capcom announces its next foray into fighting games.

 Super Smash Bros.
 Ultimate